Battle of Saragarhi: Weapons

-The weapons given and used by the Indian troops were of an older generation compared to the small arms issued to British troops.
+The weapons used by the Indian troops were of an older generation compared to the small arms issued to British troops.
 This was intentionally done after the Indian Mutiny of 1857 to prevent any further mutinies and uprisings from getting out of hand.
 The Afghans used the original and copy of Martini-Henry rifles.
 The Martini–Henry was copied on a large scale by North-West Frontier Province gunsmiths.
 The chief manufacturers were the Adam Khel Afridi, who lived around the Khyber Pass.
 The Khyber Pass gunsmiths first acquired examples of the various British service arms during nineteenth-century British military expeditions in the North-West Frontier, which they used to make copies.